biemond/puppet/modules/oradb/README.md

 Version updates
 ---------------

+- 0.8.1 Removed sleep and replaced by waitforcompletion
 - 0.8.0 Autostart bugfixes and support for oracle 11.2.0.4  database
 - 0.7.9 Autostart of listener and database with chkconfig / init.d
 - 0.7.8 Added Suse SLES as Operating System